kernelkit/infix/doc/cli/introduction.md

 To save configuration changes made to the `running-config` so the system will use them consecutive reboots, use the `copy` command:

-    admin@infix-12-34-56:exec> copy running-config startup-config
+    admin@infix-12-34-56:/> copy running-config startup-config

-In configure context the following commands are available:
+In *configure context* the following commands are available:

 | **Command**       | **Description**                                        |
 |-------------------|--------------------------------------------------------|